 fellowship nomination process

-Nominations will be reviewed midday, on the following days this year:
+Nominations will be reviewed midday, on four dates in 2023.

 Nominations will need to be received two working days before the review date to be considered.
 Nominations received after this will be reviewed the following quarter.